 Every time my wife & I get together with friends, they comment on our most recent Facebook travel pictures saying “I wish I could travel like you.”

-Here is how I get to take my whole family on trips that cost less than what most people pay for just one person:
+Here is how you can take an entire family on trips that cost less than what most people pay for just one person:

-- For vacations, I watch every day for deals and I plan way ahead.
-I don’t just look for “good deals”… I only watch for AMAZING deals.
-When I find one that looks good, I book it well in advance and plan my family’s schedule around it.
-I’m talking about $110 flights to Cabo, $192 flights to Aruba, $154 flights to Cancun… $325 to London, $290 to Spain, and so on.
+- For vacations, watch every day for deals that are months in advance.
+Don’t just look for “good deals”… Keep an eye on hundreds of destinations, watching exclusively for AMAZING “needle in haystack” deals that are too good to pass up.
+They’re out there every day – you just have to watch for them.
+When you find one that’s 60% to 90% less than what you’d normally pay, book it well in advance and plan your schedule around it.
+Trips my subscribers and I have taken include $110 flights to Cabo, $192 flights to Aruba, $154 flights to Cancun… $325 to London, $290 to Spain, and so on.
 (Those are all round-trip prices, BTW.)

 - I also keep an eye out every day for cheap fares where I have friends/family who I like to visit.
-I’ve booked $29 weekend flights to Indianapolis (where my wife grew up), $39 flights to L.A to visit friends, $84 flights to visit my brother’s family in Raleigh… When I found $50 flights where some other friends lived, I invited them to visit us for a ski weekend.
+I’ve booked $29 weekend flights to Indianapolis (where my wife grew up), $39 flights to L.A to visit friends, $84 flights to visit my brother’s family in Raleigh… When I found $50 flights where my friends Peter & Tania lived, I invited them to visit us for a ski weekend.
 The list goes on.
 None of these trips are trips I would have planned.
 But when you can take a long weekend visiting friends/family for those prices… Why not?

 - For example:

 - When my wife wanted to go to Hawaii, but my cheap ass refused to pay $1326 PER PERSON just to get there???
 Points to the rescue.
 We went for $22 each.